KonH/UDBase/Docs/Inventory.md

 ```

 After it, any item with type "custom_type" uses *CustomItem* instance to save its state.

+You can add custom state for items only, not for packs.

 Note that the best way to store persistant item info is **Config** controller.
 Do not save things like cost, damage and other values that does not change in item state, it is excessively and you can't change it after save is done fist time.
 You can store it in list in config and get by item name.